Mastering Light Gauge Steel Frames

 This topic outlines when thermal breaks are required and methods to achieve compliance.

-There may be instances when you need to make modifications on-site when working with Light Gauge Steel.
+There may be instances when you need to make modifications on-site when working with Light Gauge Steel frames.

-This topic covers the steps needed to replace a frame component that has been damaged.
+This topic covers the steps needed to replace a LGS frame component that has been damaged.

-This topic outlines how to modify a window opening, or move a door, efficiently on-site.
+This topic outlines how to modify door and window openings in LGS frames.

 Noggins can be made onsite from LGS or timber, or proprietary products can be used.
 Find out more in this topic!